circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 * Bash
 * Command

 You can configure the shell at the job level or at the step level.
-So you can mix Bash and Powershell in the same job.

-If you’d like to use Bash or Command instead of Powershell, add a `shell:` argument in the `executor:` section at the job level or in the step declaration:
+It is possible to use multiple shells in the same job.
+Consider the example below, where we use Bash, Powershell, and Command by adding a `shell:` argument to our `job` and `step` declarations:

 ```YAML
 version: 2.1